 Be honest.
-Are you writing in special skills that you don’t REALLY have just to fill up space on your resume?
+Are you writing special skills on your resume that you don’t REALLY have, just to fill the white space?
 Or to make yourself feel more valuable to your agent?

-If it’s the latter, you’re playing a fool’s game, my friend.
+If you answered yes to either, you’re playing a fool’s game, my friend.
 Your special skills section is not for “extra credit” – it has a purpose.

-When casting needs something specific that not everyone can do, they look at your special skills.
+When casting needs something specific that not everyone can do, they look at the special skills section of your resume.
 Your agent uses your special skills so she can quickly submit the right people for the job and look like a winner in casting’s eyes.
 That’s her job.

 If you don’t actually speak Spanish, then you are not QUALIFIED for this role.
 And if every time you actually get called to do it, you freak out in a panic about it, how is that serving you?

-The same goes for guitar, or improv, dancing.
+The same goes for guitar, or improv, or dancing.